artemis-dev/artemis/README.md

 3. "source thisartemis.sh" in install/bin or add install/share/modulefiles to modulespath if you use environment modules then you can use "module load artemis".
 3. If you want to build a project using artemis you can use find_package(artemis) in your cmake

-Check https://github.com/rin-yokoyama/artemis-oedo as an example.
+Check https://github.com/rin-yokoyama/artemis-oedo as an example of working directory.

 Licence
 -------